-I take a look at what comics and animated cartoons should’ve entered public domain in 2020 (but didn’t), from “The Avengers” to “Tennessee Tuxedo.”
+A look at what classic comics and animated cartoons should’ve entered public domain in 2020 under their original copyright laws.

-Here’s a look at what popular comics and animated cartoons didn’t enter public domain on January 1, 2017 thanks to flawed copyright laws.
+A look at what classic comics and animated cartoons should’ve entered public domain in 2017 under their original copyright laws.

 Last week came the surprising news—from DC Comics heads Dan DiDio and Jim Lee no less—that DC Comics will be rebooting Hanna-Barbera characters in comic… Read More »DC Comics to reboot Hanna-Barbera characters